Promo code SPRING2022 will be automatically applied at checkout!

 • Nutritional yeast

-Special Power of Whey and Lupin Protein
+The special power of Whey and Lupin protein

 The protein also possesses anti-diabetic properties as it helps mitigate the risk of oxidative stress, which is caused by the generation of free radicals and oxidants.
 It may also lower inflammation and reduce the risk of diseases like non-alcoholic fatty liver disease (NAFLD), diabetes, and cardiovascular disease.

 Furthermore, the processing of whey protein can also have an impact on its quality and nutritional value.
-A recent market research on 134 protein powder products discovered that many of them contain heavy metals, bisphenol-A (BPA), pesticides, and other contaminants that have been linked to cancer and other health conditions.
+A recent market research on 160 protein powder products discovered that many of them contain heavy metals, bisphenol-A (BPA), pesticides, and other contaminants that have been linked to cancer and other health conditions.

 a bowl of tofu and veggies and an avocado on a table

-Choose the Healthiest Forms of Protein
+Choose the healthiest forms of protein

 What's considered good quality protein?
 This can be confusing at times, but source and quality are crucial if you choose to increase your protein intake, especially with animal protein!